khmarbaise/octopress/source/_posts/2013/2013-09-28-build-smells-maven-assembly-plugin.md

     <module>package-2</module>
   </modules>
 ```
-and your build will faile like this:
+and your build will fail like this:

 {% codeblock parent POM file %}
 [INFO]